 6. Train all staff, including security, in de-escalation, self-defense and response to emergency codes.

-You know it: The Joint Commission recommends training all staff to handle and prevent violence against healthcare workers.
+The Joint Commission recommends training all staff to handle and prevent violence against health care workers.

 With CPI training for all staff, you can break the cycle of workplace violence.
 You’ll learn verbal de-escalation skills, how to block and move away from strikes and grabs, how to respond to and reduce emergency codes, and many more skills that can be life-saving at the most, and job-enhancing to say the least.

 7. Evaluate workplace violence reduction initiatives.

 CPI is always here to help you evaluate your initiatives and keep making improvements every day.